Grokzen/pykwalify/docs/Validation Rules.md

 ## enum

 Value must be one of the specified values.
+Currently only exact case matching is implemented.
+If you need complex validation you should use `pattern` (See next section)

 Example: